PIQuIL/QuCumber/CONTRIBUTING.md

 development dependencies.
 Our custom `flake8` config can be found in the repository's `setup.cfg` file.

-To run code style checks, run the following from the repo's root directory:
+To run code style checks, run the following from the repository's root directory:

 ```bash
 flake8
 ```

-and to run the `black` autoformatter (be aware that this will modify your code)
+and to run the `black` auto-formatter (be aware that this will modify your code)

 ```bash
 black ./